kijanawoodard/Blog/src/Blog.Web/Content/posts/why-enums-suck.markdown

+---
+title: Why Enums Suck
+published: May 10, 2010
+tags:
+---

-﻿I inherited some code at work that made use of enums.
+I inherited some code at work that made use of enums.
 I happily continued the pattern in order to get the job done considering the tight deadline.
 My spidey sense kept tingling telling me something was wrong, but I couldn’t quite put my finger on it.

 The code I started with was pretty standard stuff.